MicrosoftDocs/mesh-docs/mesh/Resources/mesh-toolkit-release-notes.md

 > [!IMPORTANT]
 > Mesh Toolkit versions older than 5.2315 are being deprecated.
 We recommend an upgrade to newer versions of the Mesh Toolkit.

-> [!IMPORTANT]
-> We will not longer be publishing Mesh Toolkit (Preview) versions following the 5.2405.X version release.
-This means that starting with 5.2406.X there will no longer be (Preview) toolkit.
-This change is also applied to the Microsoft Mesh application: the Preview version of the Microsoft Mesh application is deprecated and will no longer be released.

-These are the offerings and packages currently available.
-There may be slight differences in the list you see here and the packages you have or see.

 >[!Note]
 >The version number for your environment project's Mesh toolkit package **must** be equal to or older than the Mesh app (PC or Quest) your environment is targeting, otherwise the environment will not load.